-With seed funding from the Henry Hillman Foundation, Carnegie Mellon University (CMU) created Traffic21 to stimulate a broad community partnership to identify, refine, and deploy “intelligent transportation system” technology advancements to the Pittsburgh region’s transportation system.
-Our goal is to leverage projects that will brand the region as an internationally-recognized place for “smart transportation” thus attracting further investment in both research and commercialization.
+With seed funding from the Henry L. Hillman Foundation, Carnegie Mellon University (CMU) created Traffic21 to stimulate a broad community partnership to research, develop and deploy “intelligent transportation systems” leveraging information and communications technologies in the Pittsburgh region.
+Our goal is to support projects that brand the region as an internationally-recognized hub for “smart transportation” thus attracting further investment in both research and commercialization.

 For more than 150 years, southwestern Pennsylvania has developed a transportation infrastructure defined by industry and geography.
 Today, more than ever, transportation is essential for our economic and cultural vitality.
-More than a million residents of southwestern Pennsylvania and countless visitors navigate our roads each day.
+More than two million residents of southwestern Pennsylvania and countless visitors navigate our roads each day.
 Pittsburgh and its surroundings have garnered an impressive reputation as one of the most desirable places to live, as noted by publications including Business Week, The Economist, and Rand McNally’s Places Rated Almanac.
 We have a reputation for re-inventing our economy through green innovation and technology.
-Traffic21 strengthens Southwestern Pennsylvania’s reputation considerably with “intelligent traffic,” which embraces cost-effective, efficient transportation systems and technologies.
+Traffic21 strengthens southwestern Pennsylvania’s reputation considerably with “smart mobility,” which embraces the safety, sustainability, resiliency and efficiency of our transportation system.

-Traffic21 helps the region gain access to state and federal funds to deploy systems that incorporate smart, cost-saving features.
-This places Pittsburgh at the forefront of the intelligent transportation field nationally, and enhance the region’s ability to attract new employers and improve its economy.
-Moreover, Traffic21 provides citizens with the independence, safety, improved health and transportation efficiencies required to accommodate the changing needs of businesses, families and cultural amenities.
+Traffic21 research helps the region gain access to state and federal funds to deploy systems that incorporate cutting edge features.
+This places Pittsburgh at the forefront of the intelligent transportation field nationally, and enhance the region’s ability to attract new industry and improve its economy.
+Moreover, Traffic21 provides citizens with the tools to improve equity, independence, safety, and provide access to education, healthcare, jobs and the recreational and cultural amenities of our region.

-While achieving these laudable goals, we also spur the growth of marketable transportation technologies.
-Simply put, Traffic21 aligns perfectly with existing efforts of government and community leaders to make Southwestern Pennsylvania a greener, “smart” city and a model for the nation.
+While achieving these laudable goals, our research, education and technology transfer efforts fuel a burgeoning new smart transportation industry creating jobs in the region.
+We also spur the growth of marketable transportation technologies.
+Simply put, Traffic21 aligns perfectly with existing efforts of government and community leaders to make southwestern Pennsylvania a safer, greener, and smarter model region for the nation.

-Traffic21 is directed by Chris Hendrickson, Hamerschlag University Professor, College of Engineering and Heinz College.
+Traffic21 is directed by Chris Hendrickson, Hamerschlag University Professor Emeritus, College of Engineering and Heinz College.
 In this role, Hendrickson helps identify external funding opportunities and matches them with promising research, often working in collaboration with Carnegie Mellon’s Offices of Government and Corporate Relations.
-Chris Hendrickson is a member of the National Academy of Engineering and Editor-in-chief of the ASCE J. of Transportation Engineering.
-His research, teaching and consulting are in the general area of engineering planning and management, including design for the environment, project management, transportation systems, finance and computer applications.
+Chris Hendrickson is a member of the National Academy of Engineering, Chair of the Transportation Research Board Division for the National Research Council and Editor-in-chief of the ASCE J. of Transportation Engineering.
+His research is in the general area of engineering planning and management, including design for the environment, project management, transportation systems, finance and computer applications.